 The Fund is Subject to Risks Relating to Minority Investments and Joint Ventures.
 The Fund may make minority equity investments in entities in which the Fund does not control the business or affairs of such entities.
 In addition, the Fund intends to co-invest with other parties through partnerships, joint ventures or other entities and the Adviser may share management fees, incentive fees and/or other forms of compensation with such parties.
 The Adviser expects that in some cases the Fund will have control over, or significant influence on, the decision making of joint ventures.
 However, in other cases, in particular with respect to certain terms, amendments and waivers related to the underlying loans, the joint venture partner may have controlling or blocking rights (including because certain decisions require unanimous approval of the joint venture partners) or a tie vote among joint venture partners may be resolved by an appointed third party.
-Where a joint venture partner or third party has controlling or blocking rights or decision-making power with respect to a joint venture matter, there can be no assurance that the matter will be resolved in the manner desired by the Fund.
+Where a joint venture matter, there can be no assurance that the matter will be resolved in the manner desired by the Fund.
 In addition, these types of voting arrangements may slow the decision-making process and hinder the joint venture's ability to act quickly.

 Cooperation among joint venture partners or co-investors on existing and future business decisions will be an important factor for the sound operation and financial success of any joint venture or other business in which the Fund is involved.
 In particular, a joint venture partner or co-investor may have economic or business interests or goals that are inconsistent with those of the Fund, and the Fund may not be in a position to limit or otherwise protect the value of one or more of the Fund's investments.
 Disputes among joint venture partners or co-investors over obligations, expenses or other matters could have an adverse effect on the financial conditions or results of operations of the relevant businesses.
-In addition, the Fund may in certain circumstances be liable for actions of its joint venture partners
+In addition, the Fund may in certain circumstances be liable for actions of its joint venture partners.